 The Florida Board of Accountancy has state-specific requirements around the CPA exam and a CPA license.

-Here’s what you need to know about the CPA requirements in Florida, including education requirements, how to apply for the exam, and the kinds of work credits you’ll need to become licensed.
+Here’s what you need to know about the CPA requirements in Florida for signing up for one of the upcoming CPA exam dates, including education requirements, how to apply for the exam, and the kinds of work credits you’ll need to become licensed.

 CPA exam requirements in Florida